To determine your hardware Ethernet address:

 - Click the Windows Start button (the Windows button in the lower left corner of your screen).
 Type cmd in the "Start Search" field and hit enter.

 - At the C:\ command prompt, type getmac /v.
 Your network adapters will be displayed, including the twelve-digit physical address for the Local Area Connection, which is your Ethernet adapter's address.
+The physical address for your wireless interface should also be listed.

 - When you have finished viewing the hardware addresses, type exit at the C:\ prompt to close the window.